-If you want a tasty orange salad recipe, you’ve come to the right place.
-Whip up this citrus salad recipe with quinoa and orange citrus salad dressing!
+If you want a tasty quinoa orange salad recipe, you’ve come to the right place.
+Whip up this citrus salad with prunes recipe today!

-Whether it’s as a side for dinner tonight or a potluck with friends, this refreshing citrus salad recipe with orange-citrus salad dressing is sure to satisfy!
+Whether it’s as a side for dinner tonight or a potluck with friends, this refreshing prune citrus salad is sure to satisfy!
 The prunes add bone-helping nutrition.

 Eating right is important to me not only because I’m a registered dietitian nutritionist, but also because I feel good when I eat right.